|Mt McKinley Meat & Sausage owner, Greg Giannulis hands keys off to Todd Elsberry, new owner of the Palmer slaughterhouse, upon its recent sale.

 Our Alaska dependence on Seattle for food has kept prices high, according to Giannulis.
 Seattle is the choke point for Alaska food imports.
 From there most food shipments land on the docks at Anchorage.

 Alaska policymakers have long known that food security is lacking.
 MMMS was a failure until Giannulis took it over and says he made a profit until recently.
-Giannulis estimates he has invested $2.5 million in his operation including the farm, storefront and processing plant, without taking out
+Giannulis estimates he has invested $2.5 million in his operation including the farm, storefront and processing plant, without taking out any loans.

 When I came to Eagle River 40 years ago I had a pair of pants and a jacket with a hole in it, he proclaimed.